Storage

 If the PersistentVolumeClaim resource was intentionally released prior to the cluster being terminated however, the usual retention policy for that storage class will apply.

-For some workloads, it will be preferable to use the Delete reclaim policy which will remove both the automatically created PersistentVolume and the underlying Cinder volume when the PersistentVolumeClaim is deleted.
+The Retain policy prevents accidental removal, and permits re-attachment to another Kubernetes cluster.
+For some workloads, it will be preferable to use the Delete reclaim policy which will remove both the automatically created PersistentVolume and the underlying block storage volume when the PersistentVolumeClaim is deleted.

 Refer to the Kubernetes documentation on Persistent Volume Reclaiming for more details.